Trader Joe's unions: Trader Joe's United

 Trader Joe's United is a self-managed union, run entirely by the workers themselves and unaffiliated with a national labor union.
 Workers from a store location in Hadley, Massachusetts, were the company's first to organize and chose to initiate a union particular to Trader Joe's.
-It also represents workers in another store in Minneapolis.
+It also represents workers stores in Minneapolis,Louisville and Oakland.

 Workers in Hadley, Massachusetts, near Springfield, first began discussion of unionizing in late 2021 upon recognition that they were unaware of a state mandate that provided for paid time off for Covid-related reasons.
 Organizing began in January 2022 and went public with an open letter response to the CEO in mid-May.
 Union supporters were motivated by reductions in healthcare and retirement benefits as well as desire to address health and safety issues.
 The company had previously contributed 15% of annual earnings into individual retirement accounts but reduced the contribution to 10% before putting it fully at the company's discretion, and most employees did not notice the changes at the time.
 Organizers felt that other benefits had become less competitive over time.
 All of the Hadley organizers had more than 10 years' tenure at Trader Joe's.
 During the pandemic, while Trader Joe's initially enforced masks, occupancy limits, and temporary pay increases, organizing workers held that the company retracted those measures too soon.
 Hadley workers contracted Covid in early 2022 as mask enforcement was removed and the social practice of masking dissipated.
 Hadley workers were additionally inspired by unionization at Starbucks and Amazon.

 By early June, Hadley workers filed for a National Labor Relations Board (NLRB) vote as Trader Joe's United.
 Though their union is independent, the workers received administrative and legal assistance from other unions.
 Over 30% of the 88 employees eligible for the bargaining unit signed cards seeking union representation.
 While the company expressed its interest in a fair vote, in the lead-up to the election, two senior corporate officials were sent to the store to meet with employees in small groups or one-on-one, and suggested that benefits could become less generous and that their relationship with management could worsen upon an affirmative vote.
 A spokesperson said that this speaking with leadership was a common practice.
 In one such session, a union organizer said a manager and an official told her group to vote "no".
 Prior to filing for a vote, the union additionally filed an unfair labor practice charge over an alleged retaliation incident by which a worker was sent home for wearing a union pin, a protected concerted activity.